 Get some space

 Because Christmas is usually jam-packed with family visits and activities, it’s worthwhile making sure you have time out just to relax and be in your own space.
+You might be excited to see someone you haven't in a while, but not looking forward to spending each waking minute with people.
 Try a few of these tips as a way to dodge family conflicts:

 - go for a walk

 - have a chat with a trusted friend

 You can also create some boundaries for yourself, for example, making sure you have at least 2-3 days in the festive period to yourself to do things you want to do.
 Get some more info on setting boundaries when you have mixed feelings about a situation.

 If you find that things are getting on top of you, talk to someone you trust about how you feel.
 You might even talk to the person or people causing you stress to see if you can work something out together.
 Some things to consider: